CS50: Week 4 - Memory

 }

-if the strings are the same.
+Notice that strcmp can return 0 if the strings are the same.

 - To further illustrate how these two strings are living in two locations, modify your code as follows: